Learning Disability Today

 Although research is rapidly progressing, Sprout estimate that sleeping therapies for people with autism are likely to be years or even decades away.
 Because of this, they have created a guide to help autistic children get a better night’s sleep.

-Always speak to your doctor first
+Always speak to your doctor first about sleep

 Before trialling the following techniques, the guide suggests visiting your child’s doctor.
 This is because sleep problems are often tied to stimulating medications or underlying health conditions.
 A doctor should therefore investigate these issues before you try anything else.